Patrick McGuire (footballer)

 Patrick McGuire (born 27 September 1987) is an English former semi-professional footballer who played as a midfielder.
-He is the current manager of Frickley Athletic, as well as head coach of the Yorkshire football team.
+He is the current head coach of the Yorkshire football team.

 Career

 Born in Baildon, McGuire signed with Bradford City aged 11, before graduating through the Bradford City 'Centre of Excellence' and signed a youth team scholarship at the age of 15, ensuring him a full-time apprenticeship as a footballer when leaving school a year later.

 At the beginning of March 2006, McGuire was offered a full professional contract with the club.
 He made his debut in a 2–1 defeat to Scunthorpe United in the Football League Trophy and also made a substitute appearance for Bradford in 2006 with Bradford winning 4–0 in the FA Cup First Round against Crewe Alexandra.
 He was released at the end of the season and signed for Farsley Celtic.